Main Street – Pioneer Highway cycleway

 Image shows some bicycles waiting at a crossing.

-Pedestrian-controlled traffic lights are currently being installed outside the Pioneer shops to ensure pedestrians and cyclists can get across the street safely.
-This connects to the new shared pathway along the grass verge.
+Pedestrian-controlled traffic lights outside the Pioneer shops provide a safe passage for pedestrians and cyclists to safely cross the street and connect to an off-street shared pathway along the grass verge.

 You most likely know this cycleway for planter boxes

-You may recall the use of planter boxes on Pioneer Highway as a trial measure to separate cyclists from vehicles following the first Covid-19 lockdown.
+You may recall the use of planter boxes on Pioneer Highway as a trial measure to separate cyclists from vehicles following the first Covid-19 lockdown in 2020.
 This trial was funded by Waka Kotahi – NZ Transport Agency and aimed to encourage cycling and pedestrian initiatives.

 Group of adults and primary school kids biking along a cycleway that uses planter boxes to separate them from the cars.